A topic from the subject of Physical Chemistry in Chemistry.

 • Pressure: Changes in pressure can affect the equilibrium of gas-phase reactions.
 Increasing pressure favors the side with fewer moles of gas.

 • Catalyst: A catalyst speeds up the rate of a reaction without being consumed.
-It can alter the equilibrium position by providing an alternative pathway with lower activation energy.
+It does not affect the equilibrium position but it allows equilibrium to be reached faster by lowering the activation energy.

 Equipment and Techniques